 (One could easily imagine them in a street festival or a farmer’s market, offering and praising their fresh product!)

 It’s no wonder that Asahi Shuzo likes to say: “Making sake is making dreams: opening a new era of sake”.
 Their sake is clean, soft and very subtle.
 Balanced aromas and a mild sweetness ignite the senses making Dassai enjoyable on its own or with a fine meal.

 Are there different types of sake?

-Five — Junmai-shu, Ginjo-shu, Daiginjo-shu, Honjozo-shu and Namazake.
+Yes, there are — more precisely, Junmai, Ginjo, Daiginjo, Honjozo, Namazake.
 They are all brewed differently and have unique flavors as a result.
-The degree of milling, or Seimai Buai, contributes the most significant difference to the final product depends on one simple thing: how much you mill the rice.
+The most significant difference to the final product depends on one simple thing: how much you mill the rice.

 Another notable difference between styles is the addition of pure alcohol.
 The addition of brewer’s alcohol doesn’t degrade the sake but may add to its richness and improve the shelf life.
 It isn’t easy to distinguish one type of sake from the other, and so, we recommend that people pay attention to the details on the label.